access-plus/eventpro-site/LOCAL_DEVELOPMENT_GUIDE.md

 1. Navigate to Sign Up: <http://localhost:5173/signup>
 2. Create a new account
-3. Verify email (check your email for verification code)
-4. Sign in with your credentials
+3. Sign in with your credentials (email verification is disabled in local dev)

 ### 4. Test API Endpoints